mbarbey/u2f-security-bundle-demo/README.md

 This repository is a fully functionnal demo for the bundle [mbarbey/u2f-security-bundle](https://github.com/mbarbey/u2f-security-bundle).

-You can see a live demo here : https://u2f-security-bundle-demo.barbey-family.ch

 ## 1. Installation

 The only things you need to do is :